Email Security

 Quishing Attacks are on the Rise

-This attack type is called quishing, and although QR codes have been around for some time, quishing attacks have increased significantly in 2023.
+This attack type is called quishing, and although QR codes have been around for some time, quishing attacks have increased significantly.
 The increase is due to most users not yet being aware of the danger QR codes pose, a natural curiosity to find out what is on the other side of the QR code, and the fact that many email security programs that are designed to scan URLs for potential dangers are not yet equipped to scan for QR codes.

 Mimecast Blocks Quishing Attacks